Tech

 November 19, 2012

 In PBX terms, presence typically indicates if someone is on the phone or unavailable.
-With snom ONE version 5.0.2, we’ve enhanced presence functionality by adding the ability for the PBX to show when a user is on the phone, even if they are using an external device like a mobile phone.
-This is achieved through an HTTP request to the PBX from the mobile service provider, updating the presence status without needing complex SIP configurations.
+With snom ONE version 5.0.2, we’ve enhanced presence functionality by making it so the PBX shows when a user is on the phone, even if the user is on an external device like a mobile phone.
+This is achieved via an HTTP request to the PBX from the mobile service provider, which updates presence status without the necessity of complex SIP configurations.
 The system can track call duration and reset the status after a call ends.
 Additionally, the PBX can relay presence updates to connected platforms like Microsoft Lync.

-In PBX terms, presence is a glorified term for “someone is on the phone”, and possibly “someone does not want to get disturbed”.
-We already talked about how snom ONE publishes the presence state changes to Microsoft Lync when that someone is on the phone.
+In PBX terms, presence is a glorified term for “someone is on the phone” and, possibly, “someone doesn't want to be disturbed”.
+We already talked about how snom ONE publishes the presence state changes to Microsoft Lync when that person is on the phone.

-Now with the 5.0.2 version, we started adding the other direction: When someone talks on the phone without using the PBX, the PBX can still show the other office users that this person is on the phone.
+With the 5.0.2 version, we started adding in the other direction: When someone talks on the phone without using the PBX, the PBX can still show the other users in the office users this person is on the phone.
 For example, when someone is on his or her mobile phone, either the phone or the phone provider can send that status information to the PBX.
-I have learned that in Scandinavian countries, some mobile phone providers support this kind of updating the presence information.
+I have learned that in Scandinavian countries some mobile phone providers support this kind of update of presence information.

 https://pbx/call_state.htm?domain=abc.com&user=123&password=secret&number=12345678

-Then the PBX will assume that the user is busy talking to 12345678.
-When the call is over the service provider is supposed to make another request:
+The PBX will assume the user is busy talking to 12345678.
+When the call is over, the service provider is supposed to make another request:

 https://pbx/call_state.htm?domain=abc.com&user=123&password=secret

-The absence of the number parameter tells the PBX, that there is no phone call going on.
-Right now, the PBX does not populate the number to anybody else, like it does not populate the internal numbers as well.
-The URI may contain a parameter “expires” that tells the PBX for how long the extension is in a call, unless it clears the state explicitly with the empty number.
-The default value for this parameter is the maximum call duration on the system, usually two hours.
-This makes sure that the status of the extensions gets cleared eventually, even if the service provider should miss the clear update.
+The absence of the number parameter tells the PBX there is no phone call going on.
+Right now, the PBX doesn't populate the number to anybody else, nor does it poplulate the internal numbers.
+The URI may contain a parameter, “expires”, that tells the PBX for how long the extension is in a call, unless it explicitly clears the state with the empty number.
+The default value for this parameter is the maximum call duration on the system, which is usually two hours.
+This makes sure the status of the extensions gets cleared eventually, even if the service provider misses the clear update.

-Now this works from the cell phone service provider, but it would also work from a cell phone directly.
-For example, if someone has an Android app that is watching the call state of the phone, it could easily update the PBX call state with this little application.
+This works from the cell phone service provider, but it would also work directly from a cell phone.
+For example, if someone has an Android app that's watching the call state of the phone, it could easily update the PBX call state with this little application.

 This is the beginning of the journey.
 We have to see what other services support presence information.
 For example, I can think about IBM sametime or the Google plus and Facebook networks.
-Hopefully they just use some simple HTTP-based API; that would make it a lot easier for us to get this done in one of the next releases.
+Hopefully they just use some simple HTTP-based API.
+This would make it a lot easier for us to get this done in one of the next releases.

-If one of you out there has a wish what presence network we should address next, let us know.
+If someone out there has a wish as to what presence network we should address next, let us know.
 Feedback is always welcome.

 Latest Articles